 Negative energy in relationships drains you mentally, physically, academically, spiritually, and emotionally.
-We’re forced to deal with this gloom instead of your relationship being a reprieve from that type of stress.
+We’re forced to deal with this gloom instead of our relationship being a reprieve from that type of stress.

 One of the vital signs of a negative relationship is that you are not happy to be in it anymore.
-We all know it is not possible to be comfortable in every moment of your relationship, but as a whole, being with your partner should be adding to your happiness
+We all know it is not possible to be comfortable in every moment of your relationship, but as a whole, being with your partner should add to your happiness

 Your partner should make you feel supported, engaged, joyous, and capable of doing whatever you want to do.

 Once you don’t feel happy around your partner, it is a warning sign that you are in a negative relationship.

 3. You don’t trust your partner

 If you don’t trust your partner anymore, it is a clear indicator of negativity in a relationship.
 You are in a negative relationship once you start doubting the words and actions of your partner.

 If your partner often flips the facts or changes the truth when they don’t like the way a conversation is going, it is an indicator you are engaged in a relationship with a partner who is not trustworthy.

 When your partner shifts the blame for their actions to someone else or to the situation, it shows you are in a negative relationship with a person not willing to own up to their actions.